Online Induction >> Induction Checklist

 Induction Checklist: Best induction checklist templates, tricks, tips and reviews

-An induction checklist is a well-detailed guideline outlining the activities lined up for the new employee, to ensure timely coverage of the induction process and to avoid omission or duplication of information.
+An induction checklist is a well-detailed guideline outlining the activities lined up for the new employee or contractor, to ensure timely coverage of the induction process and to avoid omission or duplication of information.
 It is a critical tool that has proven to be efficient over the years.
 Typically used for safety / WHS

 The process of starting a new job can be daunting for many people.
 Interacting with new people, systems and company culture can be overwhelming at first.
 Most organizations have formulated comprehensive induction programs to ensure smooth transitioning of new employees into their new working environment.
 An induction checklist comes in handy to facilitate induction.

 A properly laid out checklist should indicate when and where the activities should take place, the person to conduct each operation; with provision for comment section to record the progress of each step.

 An induction checklist forms a part of your overall Safety Induction

 - To give the new-hires an overview of what the company or organization is about, its history, values and vision, structure, facilities, and objectives both long-term and short-term.

 - To ensure a faster transition for the new employee; this will enable the employee to become productive in their work quicker.